The First Phase

 Harvard has an excellent free bias assessment.
 It is not possible to trick the assessment to produce results of non-bias.

 Tayna does both corporate and team training on diversity and inclusion as well as private coaching.
-There is no judgement and shame, just guidance on how to change and improve the decisions we make.
+There is no judgment and shame, just guidance on how to change and improve the decisions we make.

 “Braving the Wilderness” – Brene Brown